milasudril/west/README.md

 # west
-WEb Server Template is a bare-bones web server for use with C++20 or later.
+WEb Server Template is a bare-bones header-only web server for use with C++20 or later.
 It

 * Uses epoll to determine which socket is active

+* Is currently single-threaded.
+Simultaneous requests is a future topic.

 * Has a socket expire check (fires 20 s after no socket activity)